wazuh/wazuh-documentation/source/cloud-service/account-billing/stop-charges.rst

 .. warning::

-  The cancellation cannot be undone and all data is completely deleted after performing this action.
+  The cancellation cannot be undone and all data is completely deleted with this action.